SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 5. Wawona

-Dates: All year long
+Dates open: All year long

 Located close to the historic town of the same name, Wawona campground is south of Yosemite Valley on the Merced River.

-With a total of 97 pitches, around half for tents and a limited few for RVs, you have a few different choices to stay when you are here.
+With a total of 93 pitches, around half for tents and a limited few for RVs, you have a few different choices to stay when you are here.

 Wawona is an ideal place to take the short drive to one of the region's most spectacular sights, the Mariposa Grove of Giant Sequoias.

-The campsite offers excellent access to the valley and the main attractions of Yosemite national park.
+The campsite offers excellent access to the valley and the main attractions of Yosemite National Park.

 6. Bridalveil Creek

-Dates: July through late September
+Dates open: July through late September

 Close to the simply spectacular Glacier Point, Bridalveil gives visitors views unrivaled anywhere.
 It is within easy reach of all the main attractions in Yosemite National Park.